More than 90 languages are spoken in the homes of Skokie residents and the Skokie Park District strives to serve every person in Skokie.

 Diversity initiatives at the Skokie Park District include:

 Formed in 2016, this park district staff team has implemented the following initiatives:

 - Meets with the district's programming trends task force to create new classes for a more diverse Skokie population.

 - Created "languages spoken" name tags for staff.

 - Created a facility "Welcome" sign for the Weber Leisure Center, featuring 72 languages.

 Adverse Childhood Experiences Program (ACE)

 Two staff members were trained in the ACE Interface Trainer Program

 SEED Training (Seeking Educational Equity and Diversity)

 One staff member has completed the trainer course.
-Five staff members have completed or are currently participating in training.
+Seven staff members have completed or are currently participating in training.
 Two current park district board members have completed the training.